netboxlabs/console-docs/docs/netbox-enterprise/nbe-release-notes.md

-# NetBox Enterprise 1.0 Release Notes
+# NetBox Enterprise 1.x Release Notes

+## 1.2.0

+Improves ingress configuration, adds support for inheriting the TLS configuration from the Embedded Cluster, and adds a "restore mode" for restoring manual backup data, plus many dependency updates and internal improvements.

+## 1.1.0

+Simplifies the firewall configuration necessary for installation by making sure all initialization downloads go through our proxy domain.

 ## 1.0.6